Norowind/Earth-Defender-Alpha/README.md

 # Earth-Defender-Alpha
 Scripts from my learning space shooter game

-- This is a small game developing in order to learn Unity game engine and C#.
+- This is a small project developed in order to learn Unity game engine and C#.
+- Work still in progress;

 - Nearest future.
 Mystery force appears somewhere near planet of Mars.
 This force sending endless flow of the asteroids towards the Earth.
 - You are playing as a United Earth Space Force (UESF) pilot.